-The Reds continued to pile up the runs, notching 11 more in an 11-4 drubbing of the poor Pirates (1-5).
+The Reds continue to pile up the runs, notching 11 more in an 11-4 drubbing of the poor Pirates (1-5).
 Four Cincinnati home runs include the fourth of the young season each for Nick Castellanos and Tyler Naquin.
 The Reds’ 57 runs over their first six games is exceeded by only five teams in MLB history since 1901, topped by the 1962 Cardinals (62).

 The strangest pitching line of the night—or perhaps in a long time, for that matter—belongs to Seattle starter Justin Dunn, who over 4.2 innings allows three runs on one hit and eight walks.
-Trailing 3-1 at the time of Dunn’s removal, the Mariners rebound with seven runs in the sixth and defeated the visiting White Sox, 8-4.
+Trailing 3-1 at the time of Dunn’s removal, the Mariners rebound with seven runs in the sixth and defeat the visiting White Sox, 8-4.

 Thursday, April 8

 Controversy erupts at New York’s Citi Field at the end of the Mets’ home opener against Miami.
 Tied at 2-2 with the bases loaded and one out, the Mets’ Michael Conforto fears that it’s too late to swing at a 1-2 pitch headed for the strike zone from the Marlins’ Anthony Bass—so he decides to stick his elbow out in hopes of getting hit with the pitch and force the winning run home.
 Not only does he succeed in getting nicked but, even more incredulously, home plate umpire Ron Kulpa doesn’t rule him out for trying to intentionally get hit.
-Though the question of whether Conforto attempts to take a painless one for the team is not reviewable per MLB’s video replay rules, Miami manager Don Mattingly nevertheless asks for a review on whether Conforto was even hit to begin with—but replays show no compelling evidence otherwise, and the umpires stuck with the original call.
+Though the question of whether Conforto attempts to take a painless one for the team is not reviewable per MLB’s video replay rules, Miami manager Don Mattingly nevertheless asks for a review on whether Conforto was even hit to begin with—but replays show no compelling evidence otherwise, and the umpires stick with the original call.